jakub-klapka/wp-secure-post-with-link/readme.txt

 * Regenerate token
 * Role management - users with privileges should be able to access post without token

+= Developers =
+Plugin is also hosted on [Github](https://github.com/jakub-klapka/wp-secure-post-with-link).

 == Installation ==
 Unzip files to **secure-post-with-link** folder in your wp-plugins.